-The fair value of share-based compensation is determined using the Black-Scholes option-pricing model and management's assumptions as disclosed in note 11 of the audited consolidated financial statements for the year ended April 30, 2023 and note 10 of the unaudited condensed interim consolidated financial statements for the three months ended January 31, 2024.
+The fair value of share-based compensation is determined using the Black-Scholes option-pricing model and management's assumptions as disclosed in note 10 of the audited consolidated financial statements for the year ended April 30, 2024.
 When a stock option is exercised, the Company recognizes an increase in its share capital equivalent to the consideration paid by the option holder and the fair value amount previously recognized in equity reserve.
 The fair value of any stock options granted to directors, officers and employees of the Company is recorded as an expense over the vesting period of the options with a corresponding increase in equity reserve.

-7.3.3 Mineral Property Interest
+8.3.3 Mineral Property Interest